 1/4 teaspoon freshly ground black pepper

 3 scallions (white and light green parts only), thinly sliced

 2 tablespoons chopped fresh chives

 Using a serrated knife, cut a V-shaped section from the top of each bread loaf, stopping the knife about 1/2 inch from the bottom of the loaf.
-Remove the loose bread tops, and scoop out a bit of the inside, too, to form the “boats.”
+Remove the loose bread tops, and scoop out a bit of the inside, too, to form the "boats."
 Discard the scooped bread (or save it to make homemade breadcrumbs).
-Place the boats on the prepared pan.
+Place the boats on the prepared baking sheet.